josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/💍_two_party_system_as_an_old_fashioned_marriage.md

 ---

 ## 🏮 Footer
-*Two-Party System as an Old-Fashioned Marriage* is a living node of the Polaris Protocol.
+*💍 Two-Party System as an Old-Fashioned Marriage* is a living node of the Polaris Protocol.
 It supports the **Big Picture Protocols** cluster by mapping interdependent party roles and systemic stability conditions.

 > 📡 Cross-references: